r-cemper/SQLgateway-M7-split/README.md

      A missing Cache.Key requires rebuilding the Cache image or manually
      adding the license on the SPM  (port 57772)

-     **Know limit:** For some unidentified reason MSsql container is not reachable.
+     **Know limit:** For some reason MSsql container is not able to complete its
-     After the pulk start.
-Stop + manual start resolves the issue.
-     Personal interpretation.
+     init inside the compose.
+Might be related to available resources.
+So it has to be built separately.
+My interpretation.
 MSsql refuses competition.

 2. Identifying the source tables.
 In SMP > Change to Namespace USER
   then step to SMP >Explorers >SQL >Wizards > Data Migration